benpeoples/arduino_entropy_test/Readme.md

 There's a good bit of dispersion here-- but the numbers are all landing between about 100 and 175, only covering about 30% of the whole range.

-So I'm a proponent of using the internal temperature sensor-- in theory the signal should be noisy in the LSB, which should give this technique a good run.
+I'm a proponent of using the internal temperature sensor-- in theory the signal should be noisy in the LSB, which should give this technique a good run.

 Here's the raw readings: